-\emph{\bf \object{BAT99\,21}:} This object was classified as WN4+OB by \citet{Breysacher1981}, and later reclassified as WN4o+OB by FMG03.
-While FMG03 detected marginal RV variations, they could not infer a period.
-Since BAT99\,21 has a known visual companion located at an angular separation of 2'', the latter authors concluded that BAT99\,21 is likely not a short period binary but rather a visual one.
+\emph{\bf \object{BAT99\,21}:} was classified as WN4+OB by \citet{Breysacher1981}, and later reclassified as WN4o+OB by FMG03.
+While FMG03 detect marginal RV variations, they cannot infer a period.
+Since BAT99\,21 has a known visual companion located at an angular separation of 2'', the latter authors conclude that BAT99\,21 is likely not a short period binary but rather a visual one.
 However, the visual OB companion dominates in the optical and therefore biased previous derivations of the WR component's parameters.

-The FMG03 study suggested that the atmosphere of the primary is hydrogen free.
+FMG03 suggested that the primary's atmosphere is hydrogen free.
 This is confirmed by our modelling efforts.
-The absorption features of the secondary are clearly apparent in the co-added optical spectrum.
-Because H14 neglected the dominant companion in their analysis, the WR primary was found to be significantly more luminous (by $\approx 0.6\,$dex) than reported in this study.
+The secondary's absorption features are clearly apparent in the co-added optical spectrum.
+Because H14 neglected the dominant companion in their analysis, the WR primary was found to be significantly more luminous (by $\approx 0.6\,$dex) than reported here.
 A classification of the model spectrum suggests the secondary is an O9\,III star.

-Similar to BAT99\,14, although the presence of two components in its spectrum is clear, no period could be derived by FMG03, with only marginal $\sigma_\text{RV}$ reported.
+Similarly to BAT99\,14, although the presence of two components in its spectrum is clear, no period could be derived by FMG03, with only marginal $\sigma_\text{RV}$ reported.
 Therefore, it is not known whether BAT99\,21 is an interacting binary.
-Since the HRD position of the primary is covered by the $M_\text{i} = 35\,M_\odot$ single-star BPASS tracks, we classified it as w/wb-WR.
+Since the primary's HRD position is covered by the $M_\text{i} = 35\,M_\odot$ single-star BPASS tracks, we classify it as w/wb-WR.